 The antique timber and stained glass windows call guests to dine in an inviting atmosphere.
 Local folk crafts and artwork decorate the walls.

-Getting Around Killarney
+Transportation Around Killarney

 The best site to book your car is with Discover Cars.
 They search both local and international car rental companies to help you find the best possible price.
 This is the easiest way to rent a car in Ireland.